CS5010Spring2024Feinberg/milestone-4-rajclifford-s-team/README.md

 5. The Clinic Managment System does have the provition but not the option to reactivate Clinical Staff.
 6. We only can Accomodate 2 category of Staffs and 3 categories of Rooms which cannot be expanded.
 7. We cannot save the current state of the clinic in the memory or file.
+8. The clinic file should adhere to the structure and rules as per the template provided in the clinicfile.txt in /res.

 ### Citations